Five Considerations when Networking for a Board Position

 Again, and I hate that I have to say this, don’t spam people with your board resume, be overly pushy or demanding, or expect them to part water on your behalf.
 Be reasonable and only share as much as the other person invites.
 You don’t want to be damaging your reputation before you’ve even started to build one.

 Need help crafting a resume?
 This post on preparing your board resume and this one on three things to consider about your board resume will help you to get started.
-We also provide a free five-day board resume writing challenge that you can get instant access to when you subscribe to our monthly newsletter.
+We also have a course to help you build a compelling board resume in five steps that you can access any time.

 Like with any goal, having a well thought through plan will help to save you time, energy, money and frustration.
 Approaching your board goals in the same way will enable faster achievement of your board ambitions.